gwcbi/ResearchAnalyticsLabs/ProblemSets/PS3/PS3.md

 ## The report

 Develop a report (I recommend a Word (or other text editor) document) for your problem set that includes answers to all of the questions posed above, showing plots where appropriate.
+Also include a functional R script or a screen shot of the R commands used to load the dataset into R and calculate the summary statistics.

 Save your report as a PDF file and submit your report through the course 2GW site.
 Clean up your code and submit it as a supplementary file, along with your main report.